chrismdp/cardpirates/rules/index.md

 ![combat2](../assets/combat2.png)

 *The white player chooses a 6 and the black player chooses an 8, so the black ship is the winner.
-The black player chooses a card at random from the white player's remaining hand of 2, and luckily chooses the Ace: they have stolen the treasure from the white ship!*
+The black player chooses two cards at random from the white player's remaining hand of 2, and luckily chooses the Ace as one of them: they have stolen the treasure from the white ship!*

 ![combat3](../assets/combat3.png)

+*The black player now gives one card of their choice to the white player: they choose the 2 of diamonds.*

-*The crew cards used in the battle are lost as casualties and are sent to the nearest island, two squares due west.
+*The crew cards used in the battle are lost as casualties.
+The 6 of diamonds is sent to Diamond Island due west of the battle, and the 8 of hearts is sent to Heart Island elsewhere on the board.
 They will be recruited as fresh crew next time another ship lands on the island.*

 # Game end